42juododranoel/doebus/README.md

 ### In SOLID letters S and D are not mandatory

 We do not code to follow rules, we use rules to aid us in coding.
 Sometimes disobeying rules may be more advantageous than following them.
 In my career I have experienced many times that enforcing S and D in SOLID was an overkill.
 If your class can do more than one thing, it doesn’t necessarily mean that it is low-quality, sometimes it is fine.
 It is even finer with D: it’s totally OK to be dependent on the MySQL client class instead of Database client class.
 We don’t need to create abstractions simply for the sake of creating abstractions, it’s permissible to do some hardcoding if it helps us to avoid increasing structural complexity of the system.
 Very few and only experienced developers can create good abstractions without having simultaneously at least TWO things which they are hiding under said abstraction.

+### Distributed monolith is not so bad

+It is not inherently a bad thing to have multiple microservices in a distributed monolith architecture.
+There is not much difference between talking to your databases (which everyone does) and talking to your other microservices without truly-distributed architecture.
+Your architecture may become more complex, but the advantages are also here.
+You don’t always need a truly-distributed architecture.
+It is better to start with building distributed monolith and then rebuild it to a truly-distributed system than starting with a solid monolith and then rebuild it the same way.
+You get half of work done in advance without much expense.

 ## Python